StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 Open a new tab.
 Click the gear icon on top right

 ## Page settings
-- Layout: Custom
+- Content: Content off
 - Show promoted links: Off
-- Content: Content off